xplshn/Britto/README.md

 ```

 ## Usage
-Britto automatically reminds you of upcoming birthdays every time you open your terminal or launch it.
-It checks the configuration file for upcoming birthdays and displays reminders if they are within a 10-day window.
-If no one's birthday is near, Britto will not output anything.
+Britto automatically reminds you of upcoming events, such as birthdays, every time you open your terminal or launch it.
+It checks the configuration file for upcoming events and displays reminders if they are within a configurable 10-day window.
+If there aren't any events nearing the day, Britto will not output anything.

 ## License